A Slow Day in Vlorë, Albania

-What does a richer life abroad really look like when you stop rushing?
-Join me in Vlorë, Albania—a place where the cost of living buys you more than savings.
+What does a richer life abroad actually look like when you stop rushing?
+A day in Vlorë where the cost of living buys you more than savings.
 It buys you time.
-Time to breathe, to pause, and to simply be.

 The Early Hours: Productivity or Peace

-Sometimes my perfect day actually starts with a little bit of work on enjoyable passion projects.
-It's the time I have the most mental energy.
-My internet speed was solid, so I’m often video editing or creating branding.
-There is something deeply satisfying about being a creative creator before the world wakes up.
+Sometimes my day started with a little work on passion projects — the time I had the most mental energy.
+My internet speed held up well, so I spent early mornings video editing or creating branding.
+There was something deeply satisfying about being creative before the world woke up.

-Often though the laptop is closed, to catch the best part of the light outdoors at sunrise or sunset.
-Some days, I take my camera and find my flow as a photographer/videographer.
+Often though the laptop stayed closed, to catch the best part of the light outdoors at sunrise or sunset.
+Some days, I grabbed my camera and found my flow as a photographer.

 Lungomare Sunrise

-I love a sunrise stroll along the Lungomare to grab some early morning Vitamin D. The sun pops up from behind the hills streaming down the promenade.
-The sea changes color; depending on the light—blue, green, silver—like moods.
+I loved the sunrise stroll along the Lungomare to grab some early morning Vitamin D. The sun popped up from behind the hills, streaming down the promenade.
+The sea changed colour depending on the light: blue, green, silver, like moods.

-Some days, I might swap the walk for a bike ride.
-Vlorë has a dedicated bike lane running all the way through it.
-Making for a safe, flat, from the top of the town center bus terminal down the Lungomare past the tunnel.
+Some days, I swapped the walk for a bike ride.
+Vlorë has a dedicated bike lane running all the way through, making for a safe, flat route from the town centre bus terminal down the Lungomare past the tunnel.
 You can push further south to enjoy the Albanian Riviera.

 But today?
 Today is about calm water.
-I take my shoes off for a "paddle walk" along the shore.
-Even in October, it is warm enough for shorts, and with the summer sunbeds packed away, the beaches are beautifully clear.
+I take my shoes off for a paddle walk along the shore.
+Even in October, it is warm enough for shorts, and with the summer sunbeds packed away, the Lungomare beaches are beautifully clear.

 Mid-Morning: The Art of Observation

-After the walk, I stop at a seafront café.
+After the walk, I stopped at a seafront café.
 No need to rush coffee.
-It is about slowing down and remembering what time feels like when you aren't chasing it.
+This was about slowing down and remembering what time feels like when you aren't chasing it.

-I sip a strong coffee (English tea drinkers, be warned—the coffee culture here is dominant and robust! ) and simply watch the waves and the passersby.
-It is a pause that sets the tone for the rest of the day.
+I sipped a strong coffee (English tea drinkers, be warned: the coffee culture here is dominant and robust) and simply watched the waves and the passersby.
+A pause that set the tone for the rest of the day.

 Midday: Eating Well

-One of the most striking differences I found in living here is the quality of fresh produce for the price.
+One of the most striking differences I found living here was the quality of fresh produce for the price.
 The cost was a fraction of what I would pay for this quality in the UK.
-It makes you realize that a richer life abroad isn't a step down; it can be a step up in quality.
+It made me realise that a richer life abroad isn't a step down — it can be a step up in quality.

-Vlorë is geared up more than places like Thailand for cooking at home because my apartment had a great kitchen.
+Vlorë felt more geared up than places like Thailand for cooking at home because my apartment had a great kitchen.

-I cook lunch using ingredients sourced earlier in the week.
+I cooked lunch using ingredients sourced earlier in the week.
 A large fresh fish from the local fishmonger, paired with fresh produce from the market.
-I serve it alongside fresh olives and a homemade tzatziki.
-A simple meal, but the quality of the produce here is excellent—it encourages you to eat healthier, if you can control temptations.
+I served it alongside fresh olives and a homemade tzatziki with extra garlic.
+A simple meal, but the quality of the produce here was excellent.
+It encouraged me to eat healthier — though resisting the bakeries took willpower.

 Afternoon: Changing Perspectives

-Later in the afternoon, I head out to the city center.
-It’s a walkable city, flat and easy to navigate.
+Later in the afternoon, I headed out to the city centre.
+A walkable city, flat and easy to navigate.

-On my way, I made a pitstop at my favorite café, INI - A Place To Be.
-It’s in the north part, stylish and quirky with a brilliant selection of drinks.
+On my way, I made a pitstop at my favourite café, INI - A Place To Be.
+In the north part, stylish and quirky with a brilliant selection of drinks.
 Surprisingly good value considering its more upmarket appearance.
-It’s the perfect waypoint before my walk up a hill.
+The perfect waypoint before my walk up the hill.

 I enjoyed getting high above the city for a fresh perspective, so I headed up to Kuzum Baba.